 @RunWith | @ExtendWith | Hooks in extensions (Spring, Mockito) |

-JUnit 5 provides org.junit.jupiter.api.Assertions.
-These cover 90% of real-world test cases:
+JUnit 5 provides everything you need in org.junit.jupiter.api.Assertions.
+These cover the vast majority of real-world test cases:

 // Value equality